zhangdatao/Emojier-Andriod/README.md

 ###Get the real transfer content
-If the message which you want to send that contains our emoji,then before you really sent,you need call the follow method which converts the emoji into our protocol message,so we can recoginze it later.
+If the message which you want to send that contains our emoji, then before you really sent, you need call the follow method which converts the emoji into our protocol message, so we can recoginze it later.
 ```
 /**
 content:the Spannable which contains emoji and text.